dbones/dbones.github.io/_posts/2018-12-21-tdd-an-ioc-container-part-2.md

 - some of the registration
 - creation of the container / scope
-- resolving of the logger (constuctor injection)
+- resolving of the logger (constructor injection)

 wow that is a lot.